paddy1496/project1/README.md

 # project1

 To add repositories
-mongoose
+mongoose,
-mongodb
+mongodb,
-body-parser
+body-parser,
-express
+express,
-express-handlebars
+express-handlebars,
-express-generator
+express-generator,
 path
 using npm in the terminal from project directory

-command : $npm i mongoose mongodb body-parser express express-handlebars path
+command : $npm i mongoose mongodb body-parser express express-generator express-handlebars path

 This will add repositories to your project.